 The farmers have been busy in the fields this spring, and their hard work is beginning to show as vegetables ripen.
 Soon, road-side stands and farmers markets will be brimming with people anxious to purchase their fresh seasonal vegetables.
 But what about the people not excited for fresh produce season?

 There are many people who for one reason or another will not eat vegetables.
 Yes, most of the non-vegetable eaters have heard the slogan about eating “5-A-Day.”
 Many know the importance of eating a rainbow of colorful vegetables and fruits daily, but knowledge and action are quite different.

-Before I continue, I want to let you know I am going to focus on reasons people don’t eat vegetables and provide helpful tips on initiating the intake of vegetables.
+First, let's look at the reasons people don’t eat vegetables and provide helpful tips on initiating the intake of vegetables.
 If you are in a hurry and you like your veggies, you may want to skip to the recipe section at the end of this blog.

 Below are 3 reasons why some people say they won’t eat vegetables followed by some helpful tips that might convince you to give broccoli another chance.

 The following is a calendar for local farmers markets in Evansville and Newburgh for 2018:

 - When vegetables are “in season” they cost less.
 This handy chart shows when specific vegetables and fruits are in season here in Indiana.
 Use this list to help lower your grocery bill.

 - Find the best deal.
 Use an app, website, or weekly sale ads to identify which store has the lowest price on the vegetables you and your family will eat.
 I currently use an app called Flipp.
 It shows me sale ads from local grocery stores without having to visit each store’s website separately.